automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Siamodon.md

 # Siamodon
-## Description: This ornithopod was recently discovered in Thailand.
+## This ornithopod was recently discovered in Thailand.